temporalio/edu-versioning-workshop-python/exercises/patching-workflows/README.md

 ## Part A: Run a Workflow to Completion

+1. Start the Temporal Server with `temporal server start-dev`
+   - On the Exercise Environment, click `ports`, find Port 8233, and click the Globe icon to open the Web UI.
-1. Run `python worker.py` in a terminal to start a Worker
+2. Run `python worker.py` in a terminal to start a Worker
-2. Run `python starter.py a100` in another terminal.
+3. Run `python starter.py a100` in another terminal.
 This will start a Workflow that processes the loan for customer ID `a100`.
-3. Let this Workflow run to completion.
+4. Let this Workflow run to completion.
 This customer has a loan with 10 payments, and since the Workflow in this exercise uses a Timer to add a three-second delay between each payment, it should complete within 30 seconds.
-4. You will now download the history of this execution in JSON format so that you can replay it in an automated test that you will develop later in this exercise.
+5. You will now download the history of this execution in JSON format so that you can replay it in an automated test that you will develop later in this exercise.
 Open the Web UI (if you are running a local dev cluster, it will be running at